 Nancy teamed up with Michelle Lauto and Robert Ollis to portray Judy Garland once again for Judy & Liza, The London Palladium--A Tribute to sold out crowds in Chicago in 2016 and to critical acclaim at the Metropolitan Room in New York in May of 2017 (see press section).

 Her reviews were outstanding for her portrayal of Auntie Mame at Light Opera Works (see press section).
 She also recorded and performed with Nancy Hays & The Heffernans and made a TV appearance of the song "Mr. Santa" on WCIU.
-She performed for 2,000 line dancers in Las Vegas in December of 2016 and returned to the U.K .for her sixth successful country music tour in summer 2017.
+She performed for 2,000 line dancers in Las Vegas in December of 2016 and returned to the U.K .for another successful country music tour in summer 2017.
 Nancy appeared as the lead character "Mama Rose" in Gypsy at Jedlika Performing Arts Center in 2017, where she also starred as Amanda Wingfield in The Glass Menagerie along with her real life daughter, Mary Heffernan, playing Laura (HIGHLY RECOMMENDED, see press section).
 Nancy was then cast in another leading role at Music Theater Works (formerly Light Opera Works).
 She played the comical contralto role of Ruth who transforms from a maid into a dancing and sword fighting pirate, in the Pirates of Penzance in 2018, accompanied by a full orchestra.

 Nancy Hays then reprised her role as Judy Garland, this time with Alexa Castelvecchi as Liza, Robert Ollis musical directing, along with production consultant Nick Thornton and a group of talented musicians to create an expanded theatrical version Judy & Liza: The London Palladium Show, A Tribute.
 This new version had an extended run at the beautiful 700 seat theater, The Palace in the Wisconsin Dells from 10/12-11/4/18.
 After receiving additional critical acclaim at this venue, another version (including holiday selections) made its debut at Club Arcada in St. Charles, IL on 12/16/18.

-Nancy's most recent roles in 2019 include Hedy LaRue in How to Succeed in Business Without Really Trying at Music Theater Works and M'Lynn (Sally Field role in the film) in Steel Magnolias at Timberlake Playhouse (Equity Theater).
+Nancy returned to the stage in 2019 to portray Hedy LaRue in How to Succeed in Business Without Really Trying at Music Theater Works and M'Lynn (Sally Field role in the film) in Steel Magnolias at Timberlake Playhouse (Equity Theater).
 She also performed a concert in San Francisco with cast mates who have appeared at Carnegie Hall and Lincoln Center.
 Nancy performed her Romance of Dance program at Freedom Hall with an outstanding band and dancers in February of 2020.
-In March and July of 2020, Nancy performed as Judy Garland again in the re-launch of the Palladium Concert Show at the Greenhouse Theater Center, co-produced by Nancy Hays Entertainment, Inc.

 Nancy Hays then reprised her role as Judy Garland, this time with Alexa Castelvecchi as Liza, Robert Ollis musical directing, along with production consultant Nick Thornton and a group of talented musicians to create an expanded theatrical version Judy & Liza: The London Palladium Show, A Tribute.
 This new version had an extended run at the beautiful 700 seat theater, The Palace in the Wisconsin Dells from 10/12-11/4/18.
 After receiving additional critical acclaim at this venue, another version (including holiday selections) made its debut at Club Arcada in St. Charles, IL on 12/16/18.

-Nancy's most recent roles in 2019 include Hedy LaRue in How to Succeed in Business Without Really Trying at Music Theater Works and M'Lynn (Sally Field role in the film) in Steel Magnolias at Timberlake Playhouse (Equity Theater).
+Nancy returned to the stage in 2019 to portray Hedy LaRue in How to Succeed in Business Without Really Trying at Music Theater Works and M'Lynn (Sally Field role in the film) in Steel Magnolias at Timberlake Playhouse (Equity Theater).
 She also performed a concert in San Francisco with cast mates who have appeared at Carnegie Hall and Lincoln Center.
 Nancy performed her Romance of Dance program at Freedom Hall with an outstanding band and dancers in February of 2020.
-In March and July of 2020, Nancy performed as Judy Garland again in the re-launch of the Palladium Concert Show at the Greenhouse Theater Center, co-produced by Nancy Hays Entertainment, Inc.